 You may think that EWF is more expensive than other ground cover alternatives, but it’s important to look at the entirety.
 Yes, the initial purchase cost may be slightly more than sand, pea gravel or regular wood chips, but its longevity more than makes up for the greater upfront cost.
 Additionally, EWF’s environmental impact is not just green-friendly to the forest.
 It’s healthy for the playground and especially healthy for children.

 As the leading manufacturer of engineered wood fiber for playgrounds, we adhere to the highest standards of quality control and compliance to the needs of America’s disabled.
 We sincerely believe that all children should have access to playgrounds, regardless of special needs.
 And playgrounds must be inclusive for children as well, not just accessible.
-Engineered wood fiber as a ground cover allows this to happen.
+Because engineered wood fiber is considered an accessible playground surface material, it allows inclusive playgrounds to become a reality.

 Zeager Bros., Inc. makes more than engineered wood fiber for playground applications.
 We have specialized synthetic grass polyethylene branded as RecBase that’s available in many colors, not just green.
 We have a Bonded Woodcarpet system designed for places where loose materials won’t stay, yet it allows water to permeate for proper drainage.
 We make wear mats that are anchored for installation where high kick-out occurs.
 And we have Woodcarpet Bonded Ramps to make ADA accessible entrances and exits to playgrounds safe and secure.